Nuremberg Airport: Renewable energy and electrification

+Noise

+Unlike many other airports in Germany, Nuremberg Airport is licensed for 24/7 operations and has a lot of passenger flights at night especially during the summer high season.
+This is controversial on noise abatement grounds, but the airport argues that slots at busy destination airports like Antalya Airport are only available for nighttime departures/arrivals to/from Nuremberg.
+In addition to local citizens, Lord Mayor Florian Janik (SPD) whose city of Erlangen partially sits in the flightpath has formally lodged a complaint against night-time operations at the airport.
+While cargo, general aviation and military flights also operate at night during winter months, scheduled passenger flights at night are less common during that time of year.
+As a side-effect of being one of the closest airports with the license and capabilities to receive arriving flights during the nighttime curfew of Munich or Frankfurt Airport (the busiest airports in Germany and important Lufthansa hubs), it receives rerouted flights originally scheduled to land at those airports from time to time.

 Expansion plans

 Airport Business Center

 In 2009, it was decided that a new hotel with conference rooms and offices will be built at the airport roundabout.
 ConTech GmbH and the architect's office Christ, both from Nuremberg, will realize the project with investor ZBI.
 In 2011 the plans were put on hold until the motorway connection is completed.

 Motorway access

 Direct access to motorway A3 has been planned for several years.
 A direct route to the airport with a tunnel under the runway to reduce traffic through city district Ziegelstein is favored and spatial planning has already been completed.
-However, further planning has been delayed as environmental organization Bund Naturschutz and alliance Nein zur Flughafen-Nordanbindung! are vehemently against the plans.
+However, further planning has been delayed as environmental organization Bund Naturschutz and local citizens group Nein zur Flughafen-Nordanbindung! ("No to a northern airport [road] link!") are vehemently against the plans.
 While the decision to construct motorway access is ultimately taken at the federal level, ahead of the 2020 mayoral elections candidates of CSU, SPD and Greens have all voiced their opposition to the plans of constructing such a road.
+As ultimately the candidate of the CSU, :de:Marcus König, won the election, the plans appear to be shelved for at least the 2020-2026 mayoral term.